 The older I get, the more determined I am to extend my enjoyment of life to the fullest that is within my ability.
 And that means I am open to everything about how others are spending their last trimester or if you are 50, your best half: traveling, living with those fears that hold us back, friendships and lack of, as friends die or move, losing a spouse by divorce or death, having or wanting to work, self-esteem, etc.

 My mother lived to be 94, and after reviewing her life, I decided that what kept her alive and in good health until her last couple of years was always having a project to accomplish.
-What is responsible for your having lived a long and happy life?
-For me, it is knowing that my faith has kept me going.
-But I have lots of questions, and it occurred to me that
+In her 80’s she took a writing course and wrote a book.
+What or who is responsible for your having lived a long and happy life?
+It occurred to me that

 - there must be many of us with questions and dilemmas about aging,